mathjax/MathJax-demos-web/README.md

 * Install NodeJS (8+ recommended) and npm (5.2+).
 * Install this repository via npm:
   *  `$ npm install https://github.com/mathjax/mj3-demos.git`
-* This should automatically run the post-installation script `install.sh` which will clone the mathjax-v3 repository, create a suitable branch, compile Typescript, and build the webpack distributions specified here.
+* This should automatically run the post-installation script `install.sh` which will clone the mathjax-v3 repository, checkout the `alpha` branch, compile Typescript, and then build the webpack distributions specified in this repo.
 * Load any of the HTML files into your browser.
   * **Note** they'll be in `./node_modules/mj3-demos/`